hirosystems/stacks.js-starters/README.md

 ## Quick-Start a Stacks.js project

-This project aims to help quickly bootstrap frontend applications with Stacks.js on top of the desired JS framework as the foundation.

-The following command creates an interactive CLI, allowing you to select your favorite framework to use with Stacks.js and start building in an instant! ⚡️
+The following command creates an interactive CLI (Command Line Interface), allowing you to select your favorite framework to use with Stacks.js and start building in an instant! ⚡️

 ```
 npm create stacks